+I

-Mike Bramlett on behalf of JR Engineering researched the records of the El Paso County Clerk and Recorder and established that there was/was not a mineral estate owner(s) on the real property known as .
-An initial public hearing on Grandview Reserve Preliminary Plan Grandview Reserve , 2000 2019 . which is the subject of the hearing, is schedules for to be determined
+Mike Bramlett on behalf of JR Engineering

+researched the records of the El Paso County Clerk and

+Recorder and established that there was/was not a mineral estate owner(s) on the real property known as a mineral estate owner(s) on the real property known as

-Pursuant to §24-65.5-103(4), C.R.S., I cortify that a Notice of an initial public hearing was mailed to the mineralestate ewner(s) (if established above) and a copy was mailed to the El Pase County Planning Department en-200
+Grandview Reserve .
+An initial public hearing on Grandview Reserve Preliminary Plan

+which is the subject of the hearing, is schedules for

+to be determined

+, 2000 2019 .

-Dated this B day of TAn vary, 200 19.
-Min Frank STATE OF COLORADO ) ) s.s.
-COUNTY OF EL PASO )
+Dated this B day of TAn vary , 2019 19.
+Mit Friht

+STATE OF COLORADO)) s.s.
+COUNTY OF EL PASO)

-The foregoing certification was acknowledged before me this 8 day of January 200 19, by Mare Brandett
+The foregoing certification was acknowledged before me this day of